 Damien Seguin takes on CommeUnSeulHomme in 2018 for the Route du Rhum (6th), then finishes the Transat Jacques Vabre with Yoann Richomme in a more modest 14th place.
 On his return, the team follows the advice of Jean Le Cam and decides to completely rebuild the coachroof.
 Damien Seguin takes the start of his first Vendée Globe in 2020, finishing in 7th position and 1st IMOCA with classic straight daggerboards.

-Bought by Tanguy Le Turquais in 2021, the IMOCA participated in the Guyader Bermudes 1000 Race 2022 then the Vendée Arctique in the colours of Banque Populaire with Nicolas Lunven at her helm to replace Clarisse Crémer during her pregnancy.
-The double champion of the Solitaire du Figaro finished in a splendid 4th and then 10th place respectively.
+Leased by Tanguy Le Turquais in 2021, the IMOCA will take part in the Guyader Bermuda 1000 Race 2022, then the Vendée Arctique under the colors of Banque Populaire, with Nicolas Lunven at the helm, replacing Clarisse Crémer during her pregnancy.
+The two-time winner of the Solitaire du Figaro finished a splendid 4th and 10th respectively.

-Tanguy Le Turquais, who hopes to compete in the Vendée Globe 2024, is supporting the Lazare association created in 2010, which champions and develops inclusive flat shares between young volunteer workers and the homeless.
-It’s a very fine initiative, which deserves to rally together partners so that the sailor can promote this association around the world.
+Tanguy Le Turquais, who hopes to take part in the Vendée Globe 2024, supports the Lazare association created in 2010, which organizes and develops shared accommodation between young active volunteers and the homeless.
+It's a great initiative, and one that deserves to mobilize partners so that the sailor can promote this association around the world.